1 PhD position in Multi-Sensor Machine Learning for Social Signal Processing

 The letter of application should summarise (i) why the applicant wants to do a PhD, (ii) why the project is of interest to the applicant, (iii) evidence of suitability for the job, and (iv) what the applicant hopes to gain from the position.

-The application procedure is `ongoing until the position is filled so interested candidates are encouraged to apply as soon as possible and before July 21 2017.
+The application procedure is ongoing until the position is filled, so interested candidates are encouraged to apply as soon as possible and before January 12 2018.
 Note that candidates who apply after this deadline may still be considered but applications before the deadline will be given priority.